 Have you ever had a sensational experience that seemed to transcend your typical state of mind?
 If yes, no, you’re not sure, this is all for you!
 It is an amazing, under-discussed topic that is ultimately about the transformation of perception.
 A wild one, but I know you’re ready.

-Though this is a very condensed overview, the point is to recognize the existence of awakening experiences in order to really benefit from the expansion of your capacity for greater possibility, deeper knowledge, and stronger purpose.
+Though this is a very condensed overview, the point is to recognize the existence of awakening experiences in order to really benefit from them.
+Awakening experiences expand your potential for greater possibility, deeper knowledge, and stronger purpose.
 It is to discover that we humans are capable of more than the ordinary state in which we dwell.
 It’s a hefty concept, so sit with it, bookmark this page, talk about it, revisit it.